problaze20/Hexor-Utility/README.md

 </p>

 <p align="center"> Hexor Utility is a free and open-source color picker designed for macOS, compatible with both Intel and Apple Silicon devices.
-It allows you to effortlessly grab colors from your screen, copy them in HEX, HSL, or CMYK formats, and fine-tune them using intuitive RGB sliders. </p>
+It allows you to effortlessly grab colors from your screen, copy them in HEX, HSL, CYMK or LCH formats, and fine-tune them using intuitive RGB sliders. </p>
 <p align="center"> <b>Minimum macOS Version:</b> 12.0 (Monterey) | <b>Recommended:</b> macOS 12 and later </p>

 <h3 align="center">Features</h3>